PRIMARY COURSE

 Japan Training Component

 This is a 4-week course on practical skills needed to work in peacebuilding and development, as well as career planning and preparation.
 All lectures are conducted in English.
 Instructors are current or former staff members of international organizations, as well as experts in the fields of peacebuilding and development from Hiroshima University and other institutions.
-For further information about how to apply for the FY2025 Primary Course, please see the announcement here.

 such as the guiding principles of the United Nations: multilateral approaches to preventing and addressing conflicts; economic, social and environmental frameworks such as the SDGs and international conventions; and emerging issues, such as the impact of new technologies and social media on peace and development activities.